What is the Crenshaw Crossing project?

 Visit the Community Feedback page to learn how your feedback has helped shape the project!

-How much affordable housing will the project site have?
+How much affordable housing will the project have?

-To help alleviate the city’s ongoing housing shortage, Crenshaw Crossing includes a diverse mix of both market-rate and affordable housing units in a variety of sizes and configurations.
-At least 15% of the project will be set aside as affordable housing for “very low income” residents (50% AMI).
-An additional 5% of the units will be designated as affordable housing for low-income residents whose income ranges between 30-80% AMI.
-These affordable units will be dispersed throughout the project site, in line with the community’s diverse cultural values, traditions and lifestyles.
+To help alleviate the city’s ongoing housing shortage, Crenshaw Crossing includes a mix of both market-rate and affordable housing units in a variety of sizes and configurations.
+At least 20% of the project will be set aside as affordable housing for “very low income” residents (50% AMI).
+These affordable units will be dispersed throughout the project.

 What does AMI mean?

-Every year the Department of Housing and Urban Development (HUD) determines eligibility for affordable housing based on the Average Median Income (AMI) in the County.
-In 2019 the AMI in Los Angeles County was estimated at $70,950/year.
+Every year the Department of Housing and Urban Development (HUD) determines eligibility for affordable housing based on the Area Median Income (AMI) in the County.

-At least 15% of the units at Crenshaw Crossing will be set aside for Very Low-Income residents (50% AMI).
-This means a family of four earning $52,200 a year would potentially qualify for an affordable housing unit set aside for Very Low-Income housing.
+At least 20% of the units at Crenshaw Crossing will be set aside for Very Low-Income residents who earn 50% of AMI.
+This means that a single person earning up to $39,450 per year or a family of four earning up to $56,300 per year would potentially qualify for an affordable housing unit set aside for Very Low-Income housing.

 How do I sign up for one of the affordable housing units?